lxc/linuxcontainers.org/content/lxc/getting-started.md

 To run unprivileged containers as an unprivileged user, the user must be allocated an empty delegated cgroup (this is required because of the leaf-node and delegation model of cgroup2, not because of liblxc).
 See [cgroups: Full cgroup2 support](/lxc/news/2020_03_25_13_03.html#cgroups-full-cgroup2-support) for more information.

+In newer versions of lxc, to start a container, use the following command instead of just `lxc-start mycontainer`:

+    lxc-unpriv-start --name mycontainer

-It is not possible to simply start a container from a shell as a user and automatically delegate a cgroup.
+In older versions of lxc it's not possible to simply start a container from a shell as a user and automatically delegate a cgroup.
 Therefore, you need to wrap each call to any of the `lxc-*` commands in a `systemd-run` command.
 For example, to start a container, use the following command instead of just `lxc-start mycontainer`:

     systemd-run --unit=my-unit --user --scope -p "Delegate=yes" -- lxc-start --name mycontainer